Projective characterization of higher-order quantum transformations: No signaling

-No signaling from the input to the output can be imposed on a transformation as an extra condition.
+No signaling from the output to the input can be imposed on a transformation as an extra condition.
 This translates the physical idea that, if the output is assumed to be in the causal future of the input, no (deterministic) operation done in the future can influence, or signal to, the past \cite{Chiribella_2011}.